-Unfortunately, in many companies, formal onboarding process either covers solely the first day induction, exist only on paper or is absent altogether.
+Unfortunately, in many companies, the formal onboarding process either covers solely the first day induction, exists only on paper, or is absent altogether.

 The problem is, good employees are abundant with choice and qualified applicants are often “headhunted” by rival companies.

 The highly competitive labour market is the reason a well-managed employee integration process is important.